 As the account owner, you are in charge of setting the Nominal Trading Level with the CTA (as long as it meets their minimum requirements) and have the freedom to use notional funding because you are responsible for the risk.
 This is especially handy when an account owner has several separate managed accounts and wants to use his or her cash efficiently.
 For institutional investors, managed accounts allow immense flexibility for cash management between the bank and clearing firm.

 As the account owner, you receive daily statements that provide great transparency into the trading activity of the CTA.
 These statements will not only show all positions but track margin requirements, net option value, and other items in multiple currencies if needed.

-Many investors also prefer managed accounts because they can be used along side other trading strategies at the same clearing firm.
+Many investors also prefer managed accounts because they can be used alongside other trading strategies at the same clearing firm.
 If you trade on your own, you can potentially cross-margin your accounts managed by a CTA allowing for greater efficiency of your cash on deposit.
-Additionally, you will receive daily statement from your FCM reporting performance for all your accounts.
+Additionally, you will receive a daily statement from your FCM reporting performance for all your accounts.